 George Mifflin Dallas admitted in his later years that his driving force in life was for historical fame.
-From the 1840s on through the latter part of the nineteenth century, Americans associated his name with the acquisition of Texas and the settlement of the Oregon boundary dispute.
+From the 1840s on through the latter part of the 19th century, Americans associated his name with the acquisition of Texas and the settlement of the Oregon boundary dispute.
 Texas memorialized his contributions to the state's history by renaming the town of Peter's Corner in his honor.
 In the 1850s, when officials in Oregon sought a name for the principal town in Polk County, they settled on the logical choice: Polk's vice president.
-Thus, while largely forgotten today as the nation's eleventh vice president, George Mifflin Dallas has won his measure of immortality in a large Texas city and a small Oregon town.
+Thus, while largely forgotten today as the nation's 11th vice president, George Mifflin Dallas has won his measure of immortality in a large Texas city and a small Oregon town.

-For four years at the heart of the Senate's "Golden Age," Vice President George Dallas occupied a center stage seat in the nation's premier political theater.
-This courtly Philadelphia aristocrat—whose political ambition greatly exceeded his political energy—entered that arena in 1845 filled with optimism for the nation, the Democratic party, and his own presidential future.
+For four years at the heart of the Senate's most tumultuous era, Vice President George Dallas occupied a center stage seat in the nation's premier political theater.
+This courtly Philadelphia aristocrat—whose political ambition greatly exceeded his political energy—entered that arena in 1845 filled with optimism for the nation, the Democratic Party, and his own presidential future.
 He departed in 1849 embittered and depressed, his political chances obliterated.
 During his term, the nation fought and won a war with Mexico, acquired vast new territories, settled a chronic northwestern boundary dispute, discovered gold, and launched a communications revolution with the invention of the telegraph.
 In the Senate, where political party caucuses assumed new powers to appoint committee members and distribute patronage, the central debates occurred over the status of slavery in the territories and the very nature of the constitutional union.
 With increasing frequency, senators faced conflicting choices between the desires of their parties and of their constituencies.
-When such an unavoidable decision confronted Vice President Dallas in July 1846 on the then searing issue of tariff policy, he chose party over constituency—thereby forfeiting his political future.
+When such an unavoidable decision confronted Vice President Dallas in July 1846 on the then-searing issue of tariff policy, he chose party over constituency—thereby forfeiting his political future.

-George Mifflin Dallas was born in Philadelphia on July 10, 1792, the second of Alexander and Arabella Smith Dallas' six children.
+George Mifflin Dallas was born in Philadelphia on July 10, 1792, the second of Alexander and Arabella Smith Dallas's six children.
 Alexander Dallas, a politically well-connected Philadelphia lawyer, served as secretary for the Commonwealth of Pennsylvania and reporter for the opinions of the U.S. Supreme Court and other courts then meeting in that city, which was at the time the nation's capital and leading commercial center.
-In 1801, as a reward for the elder Dallas' assistance in his presidential election campaign, Thomas Jefferson appointed him U.S. district attorney for the eastern district of Pennsylvania.
+In 1801, as a reward for the elder Dallas's assistance in his presidential election campaign, Thomas Jefferson appointed him U.S. district attorney for the eastern district of Pennsylvania.
 He remained in that post until 1814, when President James Madison selected him as his treasury secretary.
-In 1815, Alexander Dallas also served concurrently for a brief period as acting secretary of war.
+In 1815 Alexander Dallas also served concurrently for a brief period as acting secretary of war.
 He then resigned the treasury position in 1816 to return to his law practice with the intention of expanding the family's financial resources.
-However, early the following year, a chronic illness led to his death at the age of fifty-nine, leaving his family without the wealth necessary to support its accustomed style of living.
+However, early the following year, a chronic illness led to his death at the age of 59, leaving his family without the wealth necessary to support its accustomed style of living.

 George Dallas graduated with highest honors from the College of New Jersey at Princeton in 1810.
-He then studied law and in 1813, at age twenty, was admitted to the Pennsylvania bar.
+He then studied law and in 1813, at age 20, was admitted to the Pennsylvania bar.
 With little taste for legal practice, he sought military service in the War of 1812 but abandoned those plans on the objection of his ever-influential father.
 He then readily accepted an appointment to serve as private secretary to former treasury secretary and Pennsylvania political figure Albert Gallatin, who was about to embark on a wartime mission to secure the aid of Russia in U.S. peace negotiations with Great Britain.
 Dallas enjoyed the opportunities that travel to this distant land offered, but after six months orders took him from St. Petersburg to London to probe for diplomatic openings that might bring the war to an end.

 In August 1814, as British troops were setting fire to the U.S. Capitol, young Dallas carried a preliminary draft of Britain's peace terms home to Washington and accepted President Madison's appointment as remitter of the treasury, a convenient arrangement at a time when his father was serving as that department's secretary.
 The light duties of his new post left Dallas plenty of time to pursue his major vocational interest—politics.